Eliminate These 5 Words to Improve Your Writing Today

 Use these four tools when editing:

 When baffled and looking for a replacement word, whom do I turn to?
-My thesaurus and writing best friend!
+A thesaurus is a writer’s best friend!
 Seriously, while I do not always find the exact word I need, this site provides a new direction for me to think about.
-Duplicate words make text boring to read.
+Duplicate words make text boring.
 Spice up your vocabulary and make reading more enjoyable for your audience.

 Most people use an online dictionary, but I receive immense pleasure from turning the pages of my Webster’s dictionary from the year 1942.
 Being two steps from my desk makes it within easy reach and a comforting sight.